luisqtr/exciteometer/README.md

 ### Credits

 * The project is currently maintained by [Luis Quintero](http://luiseduve.github.io/), part of his PhD project at the [Data Science Group](http://datascience.dsv.su.se/) at Stockholm University, Sweden.
-* The project leader was [Michael Gaebler](https://www.michaelgaebler.com/), who conceptualized the project and led the work from the first publication.
-The team was composed by Luis Quintero, John Muñoz, and Jeroen de Mooij.
+* The project leader was [Michael Gaebler](https://www.michaelgaebler.com/), who conceptualized the project and led the work from the first publication, as found in the branch [`release_v1.0.1`](https://github.com/luiseduve/exciteometer/tree/release_v1.0.1).
-* **Acknowledgements:** The authors wish to thank Anna Francová and Jessica Gärtner for their support in the empirical evaluation of the first version of the `EoM`;
+* *Acknowledgements:*
-as well as Johanne Tromp, Felix Klotzsche, Mert Akbal, and Alexander Masurovsky for helping in the conceptualization of the project on its first stage.
-This project received funding from the European Union’s Horizon 2020 research and innovation programme through the XR4ALL project with grant agreement N° 825545.
+* The authors wish to thank Anna Francová and Jessica Gärtner for their support in the empirical evaluation of the first version of the `EoM`; as well as Johanne Tromp, Felix Klotzsche, Mert Akbal, and Alexander Masurovsky for helping in the conceptualization of the project on its first stage.

-### Previous releases
+* This project received funding from the European Union’s Horizon 2020 research and innovation programme through the XR4ALL project with grant agreement N° 825545.

-The first version of the **Excite-O-Meter** is the **development** branch .
-To download the binaries and documentation please check the branch `release_v1.0.1`
+* Thanks to all contributors from the required libraries [LSL](https://github.com/sccn/labstreaminglayer), [UI Extensions](https://bitbucket.org/UnityUIExtensions/unity-ui-extensions/).